exploratory-io/book/faq.md

 ## I have very sensitive data.
 Is my data safe?

 Any data you import into Exploratory Desktop always stays on your PC and never leave your PC unless you explicitly publish (share) it to Exploratory Cloud (exploratory.io).
-If you decided to publish the data to Exploratory Cloud for sharing or scheduling, you can share it in a private way so that so that only you and others you have invited can view it.
-The data is also stored in encrypted.
+If you decided to publish the data to Exploratory Cloud for sharing or scheduling, you can share it in a private way so that only you and others you have invited can view it.
+The data is also stored encrypted.
 Please take a look at our [Privacy Policy](https://exploratory.io/privacy/) for more details.

 ## Where exactly my data is stored after importing?